 In India, judgments obtained from superior courts of reciprocating territories are directly enforceable under the Code.
 However, judgments of courts from non-reciprocating territories are enforceable only after filing a new civil suit in India, wherein the foreign judgment simply has evidentiary value.
-Such deference given by Indian courts to judgments from reciprocating territories owes itself to subsisting bilateral treaties with such territories based on the customary international law principle of pacta sunt servanda (every treaty entered into must be observed).
+Such deference given by Indian courts to judgments from reciprocating territories owes itself to subsisting bilateral treaties with such territories based on the customary international law principle of pacta sunt servanda.

-24 Alteration of awards
+Alteration of awards